-Cash flows are reported using the indirect method, whereby profit / (loss) before extraordinary items and (Currency: Indian Rupees in lakhs)

-tax is adjusted for the effects of transactions of noncash nature and any deferrals or accruals of past or future cash receipts or payments and item of income or expenses associated with investing or financing cash flow.
+Cash flows are reported using the indirect method, whereby profit / (loss) before extraordinary items and tax is adjusted for the effects of transactions of noncash nature and any deferrals or accruals of past or future cash receipts or payments and item of income or expenses associated with investing or financing cash flow.
 The cash flows from operating, investing and financing activities of the Group are segregated based on available information.